Irfan Čengić: Career

 A member of the Social Democratic Party (SDP BiH) since 2010, Čengić was first elected to office in the 2012 municipal elections, becoming member of Sarajevo's Stari Grad municipal council at the age of 20.
 He was appointed general secretary of the SDP BiH in December 2014.
 He was re-elected to the Stari Grad municipal council in the 2016 municipal elections.

 In the 2018 general election, Čengić was elected to the Federal House of Representatives.
 In April 2019, he announced his departure from the office of SDP BiH general secretary.
 Following the failed appointment of Bogić Bogićević as mayor of Sarajevo in March 2021, Čengić resigned as member of the SDP BiH's presidency.
 He was elected to the Sarajevo Canton Assembly in the 2022 general election, obtaining over 10,000 votes.
 After the election, he was appointed member of the Federal House of Peoples in January 2023.

 After Stari Grad municipal mayor Ibrahim Hadžibajrić lost a vote of no confidence in the wake of a serious corruption scandal, a by-election was called to elect a new municipal mayor for 29 October 2023.
 The SDP BiH announced Čengić's candidacy in August 2023.
-In the election, he was elected municipal mayor of Stari Grad, having obtained 62.96% of the vote.
+In the election, he was elected municipal mayor of Stari Grad Sarajevo, having obtained 62.96% of the vote.
 He was sworn in on 17 November 2023.
 In the 2024 municipal elections, he was re-elected as municipal mayor, obtaining 64.42% of the vote.